 In the alternative, the party that is on the defense may require experienced representation by a family law attorney to avoid giving up some of their custodial rights.

 Any order for child custody may be modified or terminated by the court upon the motion of one or both parents if it is shown that the best interest of the child requires the modification or termination.
 The court shall state, in its decision, the reasons for the court order of modification or termination if either parent opposes it.

 At McFarling Law Group, our divorce lawyers are experienced in all family law matters, including child custody modification.
-If you would like to schedule a consultation with an experienced child custody modification lawyer in the Las Vegas, Nevada area, call our office at 702.565.4335.
+If you would like to schedule a consultation with an experienced child custody modification lawyer in the Las Vegas, NV area, call our office at 702.565.4335.